COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Texas: Special Education Emergency Contingency Plans

-One term Texas uses is a "Special Education Emergency Contingency Plan."
-We found interesting documents on the Texas (TEA) website, including an impressive FAQs document, "COVID-19 FAQ: Special Education Emergency Contingency Plan, April 3, 2020"
+The Texas Education Agency (TEA) refers to a "Special Education Emergency Contingency Plan."
+We found several interesting documents on the Texas (TEA) website, including an impressive FAQs document, "COVID-19 FAQ: Special Education Emergency Contingency Plan, April 3, 2020"

 "The Special Education Emergency Contingency Plan may be used to document the temporary special education services that are feasible and safe to provide to an individual student while a local education agency (LEA) is closed but continuing to provide instruction ...
 [While] information recorded in this document may come from the student's individualized education program (IEP), this form is not intended to serve as, or to replace, the most recent IEP agreed upon by the student's admission, review, and dismissal (ARD) committee."